DuanhaoranCC/CFOP/README.md

 # CFOP

+This repository is called SimGOP in the previous version, I renamed the model name in the camera-ready version.

 This repository is for the source code of the journal Expert Systems With Applications paper "Contextual Features Online Prediction for Self-Supervised Graph Representation."

 ## Dependencies